 You might be tempted to try to obscure the fact that a car has a flood history.
 Resist the urge.
 This is a crime known as title washing.
 It can send you to jail.

-Can I Buy and Repair an Wisconsin Flooded Car to Get a New Title?
+Can I Buy and Repair a Wisconsin Flooded Car to Get a New Title?

 Tips for Successfully Entering the Wisconsin Flooded Car Market

 Buying and selling flood cars is a viable way to make money, but it’s not for everyone.
-To maximize your chances at earning a profit in this industry:
+To maximize your chances of earning a profit in this industry:

 - Apply for a dealer’s license.
 This allows you to attend dealer auctions, which offer higher quality cars and lower prices.